ObothA/swapi/README.md

   DATABASE_URL=""
   `DATABASE_URL` should be a connection string to a MySQL database, preferably with the planet scale database provider.
 But any other MySQL database should work as well.
 - Press F1, search and select `Remote-Containers:Reopen in Container` and it will run in a docker container.
+- execute `npm run build:dev` in one terminal and `npm run dev` in another.
+- enjoy.